-Baby Charlie Gard's parents return to court
+Baby Charlie Gard's parents storm out of court hearing

 - Family barrister says Charlie's condition is so rare that no controlled trial for treatment is possible

-- Judge: Charlie's welfare "is the prime concern for all of us though we may approach it in different ways"

-London (CNN)The parents of baby Charlie Gard have returned to Britain's High Court Thursday as they continue their fight to keep him on life support so they can take him to the United States for experimental treatment for a rare genetic disorder.
+London (CNN)The parents of baby Charlie Gard stormed out of Britain's High Court Thursday amid an emotional hearing as they fight to take him to the United States for experimental treatment for a rare genetic disorder.

 At a preliminary hearing Monday before the judge who first heard the case, Charlie's parents, Chris Gard and Connie Yates, were given two days to submit new written evidence regarding the viability of having Charlie treated abroad with experimental nucleoside therapy.

+They are battling to keep their terminally ill 11-month-old son on life support so they can take him overseas for the treatment, a step opposed by his doctors on the grounds he may suffer without experiencing any benefit.

-The judge, Mr Justice Nicholas Francis, instructed Charlie's parents Monday to cite the source of all evidence, when it was produced and what difference it would make for their terminally ill son.
+The judge, Mr Justice Nicholas Francis, instructed Charlie's parents Monday to cite the source of all evidence, when it was produced and what difference it would make for their son.
 Depending on that evidence, he may then reconsider his previous ruling that further treatment would be futile.

+But about two hours into Thursday's hearing, Charlie's parents abruptly left the court after disagreeing with a comment by the judge.

+Yates interrupted Francis as he said that the parents had said they would not want to prolong Charlie's life in its present state, only if there was hope of improvement.
+"I never said that!" she exclaimed from her seat behind her barrister.

-In his opening remarks Thursday, the judge thanked the very large number of medics and other people who "have worked very hard in Charlie's interest" since the preliminary hearing.
+In his opening remarks Thursday, the judge thanked the very large number of medics and other people who "have worked very hard in Charlie's interest" since Monday's hearing.
 "His welfare is the prime concern for all of us though we may approach it in different ways," he said.

-The judge told the court it was "extremely unlikely we will reach a stage today where we will make a final decision either way," adding that "if there is important new evidence that suggests my decision should be changed then I will change it."
+Francis told the court it was clear that the hearing would not finish Thursday, adding that "if there is important new evidence that suggests my decision should be changed then I will change it."

 A US doctor is due to give evidence before the court Thursday afternoon.

+At one point, the judge appeared angry that there had been no independent measurement of Charlie's head circumference since Monday, saying he wanted that resolved within 24 hours.
+This matters because whether the baby's brain is growing is a factor in the case.

-The family's barrister, Grant Armstrong, responded vigorously to the judge's remark that the proposed treatment has never been tried on mice with Charlie's condition, let alone humans.
+The family's barrister, Grant Armstrong, responded vigorously to a remark by the judge that the proposed treatment has never been tried on mice with Charlie's condition, let alone humans.

 "As I understand it, there are only four people in the world with this condition -- you can't do a controlled trial," he said.